Liu23147/Spatiotemporal-single-cell-mapping-of-colorectal-cancer-/README.md

-scVirtualKO: In Silico Knockout Analysis for Single-Cell RNA-seq
+scDeepPerturb: In Silico Knockout Analysis for Single-Cell RNA-seq

-scVirtualKO is an R-based tool designed to perform in silico perturbation analysis on single-cell RNA-sequencing (scRNA-seq) data.
+scDeepPerturb is an R-based tool designed to perform in silico perturbation analysis on single-cell RNA-sequencing (scRNA-seq) data.
 By leveraging Random Forest regression at the single-cell level, it models the dependency between a target gene (KO gene) and downstream targets, allowing you to predict the shift in gene expression upon virtual knockout.

 Key Idea: Train on the population, predict on single cells, and validate with multi-modal prior knowledge (PPI, TF motifs, Ligand-Receptor networks).